 It’s hard to believe it’s the first week of November.
 Thanksgiving is almost upon us with Christmas shortly behind.
-I hope to start regularly reporting monthly on our financial progress or lack therefore.
+I hope to start regularly providing a financial independence update.
 We use a free Personal Capital account to track our net worth progress including our total liabilities and assets.
 This is a super helpful tool in giving you a bird’s eye view of your financial situation.

 First 90 Days

 Since this is our first financial independence update, I’ll do a 90 day report ending on October 31, 2018.
 As you can see from the Personal Capital graph, our net worth went from $58,152 to $80,903!
 Remember net worth is your total amount of assets (cash, savings, and investments) subtracted from your liabilities (loans and debts).

 At the end of October 2018, I had $45k in student loans as our only debt.
 Technically Personal Capital shows we vary a few thousand dollars every month with credit card liability although we completely pay off our credit cards every month.
 That just the nature of using credit.

 So how exactly did we increase our net worth by almost $23k in 90 days?
 This is where a tool like Personal Capital really shines.
 It helps you figure out what changed.
 We payed almost $3,000 towards my student loans in the past 90 days decreasing my loan balance from $48k to $45k.
 This included a $2,200 chunk payment at the beginning of August 2018.